-As an INFJ, do you often burn yourself out from helping others?
+As an INFJ, do you often experience burnout or fatigue from helping others?

 Are you too heavily invested in other people’s problems that you feel physically and emotionally exhausted?